joakimoh/AtomTapeUtils/README.md

 `> ScanTape my_filtered_tape.wav -g my_files_dir`

-The ScanTape utility can also take a CSW or an UEF file as input should you previously have converted your WAV files into CSW/UEF files.
-The utility will automatically detect whether it is a UEF, WAV or CSW file.
-Default is to detect Acorn Atom program data.
-For detection of BBC Micro programs, use flag '-bbm'.

-For each detected Acorn Atom/BBC Micro program file, the following files will be generated and stored in the directory *my_files_dir*:
-- *program name*.abc - text file with the BASIC program (looks as it would appear when listed on the Acorn Atom/BBC Micro)
-- *program name*.dat - hex dump of the same program file (useful if the program includes binary data)
-- *program name*.uef - UEF file that can be loaded into an emulator like Atomulator (for Acorn Atom) or BeenEm (for BBC Micro)
-- *program name* - TAP/MMC "ATM" ("Wouter Ras" format) file (Acorn Atom only) that can be stored on an SD memory card (or in the MMC directory of Atomulator) for use with an AtoMMC device connected to an Acorn Atom.
-Please note that the TAP and MMC is one and the same format.
-A TAP/MMC file can also be loaded into the Acorn Atom emulator from Wouter Ras

-The program name will be used as the file name.
-Any detected non-alphanumeric characters will however be replaced with \_XX in the generated file's name where XX is the hex code for the character.
-If the decoded file is corrupted, then only the .abc and .dat files are generated and the file name base will be *program name*\_incomplete*\_*n1*\_*n2* where n1 and n2 tell which blocks of the program were detected (from block n1 to block n2).
-If a block is just partially detected, the missing data bytes will be replaced with zeroes in the generated files.
-Thus, it is possible to recover partially read files to some extent.
-If no data was missing but the a CRC was not correct then the name base will be *program name*\_corrupted.

-The utility ScanTAP (Acorn Atom only) is similar to ScanTape but instead takes a TAP file as input and extracts the included Atom Tape Files in the same way as ScanTape does.

-Both ScanTAP and Scantape can also generate a complete tape file (UEF, CSW, WAV or TAP format - selected using flags -uef, -csw, -wav and -tap) based on all successfully decoded programs.
-With the flag -c it is also possible to just output a catalogue of the programs on a scanned tape.
-Using the flag -n one can extract a single program from a tape instead of all programs.
-With the option -ssd both these programs can also generate an Acorn DFS disc image (single-density, 80 tracks, one or two sides).

-The utility ScanDisc can scan an Acorn DFS disc image file for programs and workss similar to the ScanTape & ScanTAP programs when generating files.
-Using this utility you could e.g. create a WAV file based on a disc image.
-This will enable you to create a tape for any disc image of ssd/dsd format.
-The ScanTape utility enables you do to to opposite as mentioned above.
-The flag -bbm needs to be used if the disc image containts BBC Micro programs.
-Otherwise it is assumed that it contains Acorn Atom programs.
-Such generated disc images have been tested to work with Atomulator and BeebEm but other emulators might work as well (if the support the SSD/DSD format).

 ### You have written a program on your desktop (myprog.abc) and want to encode it as something that can be run on an emulator or loaded into an Acorn Atom

 Convert to UEF format (for loading into emulator)